 Jack coached the players, and Jennifer coached the cheerleaders.
 “It gave our family a way to all be on the field together,” Jennifer said.

 After homeschooling two boys and two girls, the couple stepped away from the program when their youngest daughter graduated from high school.
-But the Tomball Christian Warriors are still going strong with football, cheerleading, and a baseball team.
-The TCW mission continues to be focused on building Godly men and women through athletics.
+The Tomball Christian Warriors are still going strong with football, cheerleading, and a baseball team, building Godly men and women through athletics.

 High School Football